qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 - Layered filesystem (in Docker).

 The benefits:
-- Easier to debug and track mutations, because mutations are explicit data, not implicit history.
+- Easier to inspect and debug mutations, because mutations are explicit data, not implicit execution history.
 - Avoid data race issues under parallelism (copy-on-write, reading old snapshot, make mutation command processing sequential).
 - Make rollback and undo easier.
 Rollback is common in transactional databases (transaction can rollback), editing software (need to support undo) and multiplayer client (one player's edit can be invalidated by another player or other server-driven events, but the client edit need to display immediatey).
-- Make forking and tree-search easier.
-Sometimes we need to inspect result of different mutations applied to the same data, creating "forks" or "parallel universes".
-The modifications can form a tree (or a graph), and we can search on it.
-Expressing the new state as a view of old state + mutations can reduce copying cost.
 - Allow merging mutations in distributed systems (like Git).

 In some places, we have a new state and need to compute the mutation (diff).
 Examples: Git, React.
 In Git and React, there is one commonality that the state itself is outside of their control and calculating the diff is how they "sync" the mutation to other systems (sync change to DOM in React, sync changes to other machines in Git).

 - Store both the latest state and mutation log.
 Bitemporal modelling.

+Bitemporal modelling:

 ## Move computation between stages